bnossum/midgetv/README.md

 | --------------- | -------- | ---- | ---- | ----------- |
 | iceblink40-hx1k | 258      |  5   |  0   | 75          |
 | upduino2        | 353      |  5   |  2   | 33          |

+Note that "Auto lut cascade" must be off in the placer option of iCEcube2.

 Real-world usage of midgetv will certainly be larger, and slower.